racheldmiller/TriviaGame/README.md

 <h2>Live Link</h2>
 Click <a href="https://racheldmiller.github.io/TriviaGame/">here</a> to try this out yourself!
-** IMPORTANT ** I noticed that the github.io link isn't working properly?
+<br>** IMPORTANT ** I noticed that the github.io link isn't working properly?
 So I did a Zoom recording of me doing this locally.
 Please watch the <a href="https://youtu.be/rQwAUQBFYZk">YOUTUBE DEMO</a>!!!

 <h2>Technologies Used</h2>
 HTML | CSS | JavaScript | jQuery